 - A consumption rate that is charged on every 1,000 gallons used by each customer.

 Rates are reviewed annually to make sure they cover the costs to provide water and other system-related costs, including the cost to Glenview to purchase Lake Michigan water from Wilmette.
-Wilmette increased its purchase price by 4.5 percent for 2018, which alone accounts for 29 percent of the 2018 Water Fund expenses.
-Additionally, about $5.2 million in water and sewer infrastructure maintenance and improvements are scheduled in 2018.
+It's estimated the purchase price will decrease by 5 percent for 2020, which alone accounts for 25 percent of the 2020 Water Fund expenses.
+Additionally, just over $4.9 million in water and sewer infrastructure maintenance and improvements are scheduled in 2020.

 Based on the recommendations of a consultant hired in 2017 to study the Village's overall water rate structure, it was determined that more of the total revenue should be recovered from the fixed component.
 The shift is based on the fact that the majority of the costs of maintaining the water system and distributing water to all customers remains constant, regardless of how much water each property uses.
 Increasing the fixed component will result in the same amount of total revenue as the consumption revenue component will be offset.